sindresorhus/awesome-scifi/readme.md

 #### [Frontlines Series](https://www.goodreads.com/series/125903-frontlines)  (2013-) *by [Marko Kloos](http://www.markokloos.com/)* [4.05]
 A very entertaining military drama that has continued to grow on me, book by book. [@AlexKeyes](https://github.com/alex-keyes)
->The year is 2108, and the North American Commonwealth is bursting at the seams.
-For welfare rats like Andrew Grayson, there are only two ways out of the crime-ridden and filthy welfare tenements, where you're restricted to two thousand calories of badly flavored soy every day
+> The year is 2108, and the North American Commonwealth is bursting at the seams.
+For welfare rats like Andrew Grayson, there are only two ways out of the crime-ridden and filthy welfare tenements, where you're restricted to two thousand calories of badly flavored soy every day.
+>
->You can hope to win the lottery and draw a ticket on a colony ship settling off-world, or you can join the service.
+> You can hope to win the lottery and draw a ticket on a colony ship settling off-world, or you can join the service.
+>
->With the colony lottery a pipe dream, Andrew chooses to enlist in the armed forces for a shot at real food, a retirement bonus, and maybe a ticket off Earth.
+> With the colony lottery a pipe dream, Andrew chooses to enlist in the armed forces for a shot at real food, a retirement bonus, and maybe a ticket off Earth.
 But as he starts a career of supposed privilege, he soon learns that the good food and decent health care come at a steep price…and that the settled galaxy holds far greater dangers than military bureaucrats or the gangs that rule the slums.
+>
->The debut novel from Marko Kloos, Terms of Enlistment is a new addition to the great military sci-fi tradition of Robert Heinlein, Joe Haldeman, and John Scalzi.
+> The debut novel from Marko Kloos, Terms of Enlistment is a new addition to the great military sci-fi tradition of Robert Heinlein, Joe Haldeman, and John Scalzi.

 #### [Armor](https://www.goodreads.com/book/show/102327.Armor) (1984) *by [John Steakley](https://en.wikipedia.org/wiki/John_Steakley)* [4.12]